cbenning/vmscripts/README.txt

 Main workspace and document root is at /home/dev/workspace

-A live instance of Drupal+CIS is at /home/dev/workspace/cis
+A live instance of Drupal+CIS will be setup at /home/dev/workspace/cis

+Apache logs are also located at /home/dev/workspace/access.log /home/dev/workspace/error.log

 -----SETUP----
 Go to /home/dev/geomemes and run 'setup.sh'